cfriedline/pineapp_docker/README.md

 `make init` or `make`

-You may also have to create /anaconda on your docker host, and chwon to the user running docker, if not root
+You may also have to create /anaconda on your docker host, and chown to the user running docker, if not root

 ##Run